-Volunteers are an essential part of the operation of North Durham United FC.
-The Club relies on enthusiastic parent and youth volunteers to coach teams, manage teams, assist at the fields, and be convenors of the recreational divisions.
-Volunteers are also a welcome and valued asset in other areas, including our Event days such as Opening Day/ Photo Day and the Closing Festival for our Recreational programs.
+Volunteers are also a welcome and valued asset in other areas, including our Event Days such as Opening Day/ Photo Day and the Closing Festival for our Recreational programs.
 We'll give you all the training and support you need!

 With so many young children wanting to play soccer, our Volunteers are essential to providing adequate adult supervision and great mentoring at the fields.
 Our amazing volunteers are the cornerstone of the excellent soccer club programs in our north Durham communities.